National Science Foundation Requirement

 Investigators are expected to share with other researchers, at no more than incremental cost, and within a reasonable time, the primary data, samples, physical collections, and other supporting materials created or gathered in the course of work under NSF grants.

-- A two-page data management plan (DMP) or data sharing plan is required with the grant proposal
+- A two-page data management and sharing plan (DMS Plan) is required with the grant proposal

-- Dataset(s) supporting funded research should be deposited in an appropriate data repository as described in the data management plan
+- Dataset(s) supporting funded research should be deposited in an appropriate data repository as described in the DMS Plan

 What do I need to submit?

-Each project proposal includes a data management plan (DMP).
-The DMP documents the decision process for preserving data for potential reuse and the cost of recreating the data.
-The DMP will be reviewed as part of the proposal evaluation process, considered under Intellectual Merit or Broader Impacts or both (see criteria described in the Grant Proposal Guide III.A.2).
+Each project proposal includes a data management and sharing plan (DMS Plan).
+The DMS Plan documents the decision process for preserving data for potential reuse and the cost of recreating the data.
+The DMS Plan will be reviewed as part of the proposal evaluation process, considered under Intellectual Merit or Broader Impacts or both (see criteria described in the Grant Proposal Guide III.A.2).

 Write an NSF DMP

-- Types of data, samples, physical collections, software, curriculum materials, and other materials to be produced in the course of the project
+- The types of data, samples, physical collections, software, curriculum materials and other materials to be produced in the course of the project.

-- Standards to be used for data and metadata format and content (where existing standards are absent or deemed inadequate, this should be documented along with any proposed solutions or remedies)
+- The standards to be used for data and metadata format and content.
+In cases where existing standards are absent or deemed inadequate, this should be documented along with any proposed solutions or remedies.

-- Policies for access and sharing, including provisions for appropriate protection of privacy, confidentiality, security, intellectual property, or other rights or requirements
+- Policies for data access and sharing, including provisions for appropriate protection of privacy, confidentiality, security, intellectual property or other rights or requirements.

-- Plans for archiving data, samples, and other research products and preserving access to them
+- Plans for archiving data, samples and other research products, and for preserving access to them.

 Requirements by Directorate, Office, Division, Program, or other NSF Unit may provide more specific guidance.